atxwang/atxwang.github.io/_posts/ea_essay.md

 2) lack and are not given a humanities foundation, which (hot take) teaches important things like ethics, moral philosophy, historical contextualization for current society, etc.
 3) think far more quantitatively than qualitatively.

 given this, it's no surprise that the philosophy of EA---a movement populated in large part by STEM students and graduates---can feel immature to well-read humanist outsiders.
-EA is founded on impartial utilitarianism, statistics, weighing expected values---the same factors drawing its adherents are what makes it seem cold, ghoulishly detached, neoliberal.
+EA is founded on impartial utilitarianism, statistics, weighing expected values---the same factors drawing its adherents are what makes it seem [cold, ghoulishly detached](, neoliberal.

 everyone agrees that a plurality of society's smartest young people should not be striving for lives as consultants or weapons engineers.